Search by Attribute Java with GroupDocs.Search Guide

 Search by attribute java lets you query documents based on their metadata (attributes) rather than just their content.
 By attaching key‑value pairs like public, main, or key to each file, you can quickly narrow down results to the most relevant subset.

-- Dynamic categorization – keep metadata in sync with business rules.
+- Dynamic categorization – keep metadata in sync with evolving business rules.

-- Faster filtering – attribute filters are evaluated before full‑text search, improving performance.
+- Faster filtering – attribute filters are evaluated before full‑text search, boosting response times.

 - Compliance tracking – tag documents for retention policies or audit requirements.